samuel-petrina/samuel-petrina.github.io/content/posts/FSAE Anti-roll Bar/index.md

 {{< figure src="ARB_arms.JPG"  caption="Closeup of arms">}}

 The second way this design made our lives easier was by making the structural analysis quite straight-forwards.
 For the shaft analysis, I prepared a simple spreadsheet that would output roll-stiffness contributions and factor-of-safety for the anti-roll bar shaft.
-The arms were validated with some quick beam analysis.
-Finally, the welds were quite simple to analyize as the entire bead is equidistant from the shaft center line meaning the stress is evenly distributed.
+The arms were validated with some quick beam analysis which showed the deflection is negligable compared to the shaft torsion.
+Finally, the welds were quite simple to analyze as the entire bead is equidistant from the shaft center line meaning the stress is evenly distributed.

 {{< figure src="spreadsheet.png"  caption="Shaft analysis">}}